dd0sxx/sapience/packages/api/src/auction/README.md

     type: 'bid.submit',
     payload: {
       auctionId: 'auction-123',
-      taker: '0xTakerAddress',
+      short: '0xShortAddress',
-      takerWager: '500000000000000000', // 0.5 ETH
+      shortWager: '500000000000000000', // 0.5 ETH
-      takerDeadline: Math.floor(Date.now() / 1000) + 60,
+      shortDeadline: Math.floor(Date.now() / 1000) + 60,
-      takerSignature: '0x...', // Signature over the typed payload },
+      shortSignature: '0x...', // Signature over the typed payload },
   })
 );
 ```

-### 3. Maker Executes Transaction
+### 3. Long Executes Transaction

-After receiving and selecting a bid, the maker constructs the `MintParlayRequestData` struct using:
+After receiving and selecting a bid, the long constructs the `OpenPositionsRequest` struct using:

-- The Auction data (predictedOutcomes, resolver, makerCollateral from wager)
+- The Auction data (predictedOutcomes, verifier, collateralLong from wager)
-- The bid data (taker, takerWager, takerSignature)
+- The bid data (short, shortWager, shortSignature)
-- Their own maker signature and refCode
+- Their own long signature and referralCode

 The maker then calls the `mint()` function on the ParlayPool contract.
 The system will automatically detect the minting through blockchain event listeners.